MurakamiKennzo/wai-static-markdown/README.md

 $ ./shell/markdown-server
 ```

-For Mac or other unix like system, I build a eexecutable file and you can use it whereever you want.
+For Mac or other unix like system, I build an eexecutable file and you can use it whereever you want.
 Just add a static folder as the same path as the executable file and run it as a command shell.

 Note: not run it as a root or user directory.
 If so, you should put the static folder at the root or user home directory.
 See shell.